 - Parents will have complete reassurance that their child will have a hot lunch every day with a choice of chips, curly fries or skinny fries with every meal whether they lend themselves to the dish or not, washed down with cola, lemonade or a fruit shoot.

-Snack time at Obarmacare pubs will largely consist of roasted peanuts, crisps and pork scratchings regardless of whether children have allergies, intolerances, special religious dietary requirements or even teeth for that matter, and vegetarian options such as pickled onions, pickled eggs and olives may be available in more rural Obarmacare pubs.
+Snack time at Obarmacare pubs will largely consist of roasted peanuts, crisps and pork scratchings regardless of whether children have allergies, intolerances, special religious dietary requirements or even teeth for that matter, and vegetarian options such as pickled onions and olives may be available in more rural Obarmacare pubs.
 It should be noted, however, that only food and drink purchased in Obarmacare pubs may be consumed on the premises and therefore parents are prohibited from trying to avoid voluntary subsidy payments by sending children to day care with packed lunches.
 Obarmacare pubs catering to the more discerning parent cannot emphasise enough that only the finest canapes and naughty nibbles including munchy seeds, propercorn and anything from the “awfully posh” range will be available for their darling offspring.

 And good news too for those parents who like their child to get their 5 a-day for they will be pleased to learn that the April 2017 amendments to the EYFS statutory framework now stipulate that children must have all day independent access to wedges of lemon and lime.
 (Ice cubes must also be available throughout the day).